An economy with strong and consistent growth

 Victoria is Australia's largest supplier of premium food and fibre products.
-In 2017-18, the state's total food and fibre exports accounted for over 27 per cent of Australia's food and fibre exports.
-We export more than 80 per cent of Australia's dairy exports, 48 per cent of Australia's horticultural exports and 39 per cent of Australia's prepared food exports.2
+In 2018-19, the state's total food and fibre exports accounted for 27 per cent of Australia's food and fibre exports.
+We export 77 per cent of Australia's dairy exports, 50 per cent of Australia's horticultural exports and 32 per cent of Australia's prepared food exports.2

-Our international education sector is Victoria's largest service-based export.3 In 2017-18 education services increased by 17 per cent from 2016-17, and tourism spending increased by 16 per cent from 2016 to 2017, indicative of a significant rise in international tourists and students choosing Melbourne as their premier destination to visit, live and study.4
+Our international education sector is Victoria's largest service-based export.3 In 2018-19, education services increased by 17 per cent from 2017-18, and tourism spending increased by 12 per cent over the same period, indicative of a significant rise in international tourists and students choosing Melbourne as their premier destination to visit, live and study.4

 Victoria's aerospace industry is a key supplier to the global aviation supply chain, and Victoria's transport equipment industry contributes approximately A$3.5 billion to the economy each year.

-Victoria is one of only two Australian states to receive a triple-A credit rating from agencies Standard & Poor's4 and Moody's5 – a rating we've managed to maintain for the past 18 years and a reflection of our consistently strong economic performance that's delivered 23 years of continuous economic growth.
+Victoria is one of only two Australian states to receive a triple-A credit rating from agencies Standard & Poor's5 and Moody's6 – a rating we've managed to maintain for the past 18 years and a reflection of our consistently strong economic performance that's delivered 27 years of continuous economic growth.

 - support our triple-A credit rating